thislight/luabundler/docs/manual.md

 archive  native lua                      lua_modules/lib/liblua.a
 ````

-Packages have three kinds:
+Packages are of three kinds:
 - native (native modules or module archive objects)
 - src (source file)
 - std (standard library)

-For "native" kind, there are two file types:
+For the "native" kind, there are two file types:
 - archive (module archive objects)
 - dyn (dynmaic library, regular C module)

-Without `--dynlink` option, LuaBundler will not look for regular Lua C module.
+Without the `--dynlink` option, LuaBundler will not look for any regular Lua C module.

 ## Package Resolving

-Without any options, LuaBundler uses `package.path` and `package.cpath` to search Lua source files and Lua C modules.
-You should avoid it since the values are defined by the host Lua standard library.
+By default, LuaBundler uses `package.path` and `package.cpath` to search for Lua source files and Lua C modules.
+This method is not recommended: a) It cannot search for archive objects; and b) controlling these two variables is complex.

-Unless `--prefix` is defined, LuaBundler will not search for Lua C module archive objects.
+You should always specify the `--prefix` option.
+This will enable prefixed paths.

 ### Prefixed Paths

-When `--prefix` is defined, LuaBundler will use the prefixed paths to search modules.
+When the `--prefix` specified, LuaBundler will use the prefixed paths to search modules.
 Here is the search order:

 - Lua files